-4.1.1.7.1 The harmonized system for classifying chemical substances for the hazards they present to the aquatic environment is based on a consideration of existing systems existing listed in 4.1.1.7.4.
+- 4.1.1.7.1 The harmonized system for classifying chemical substances for the hazards they present to the aquatic environment is based on a consideration of existing systems listed in [4.1.1.7.43].
 The aquatic environment may be considered in terms of the aquatic organisms that live in the water, and the aquatic ecosystem of which they are part.
-To that extent, the proposal does not address aquatic pollutants for which there may be a need to consider effects beyond the aquatic environment such as the impacts on human health etc. The basis, therefore, of the identification of hazard is the aquatic toxicity of the substance, although this may be modified by further information on the degradation and bioaccumulation behaviour.

-4.1.1.7.2 While the scheme is intended to apply to all substances and mixtures, it is recognized that for some substances, e.g. metals, poorly soluble substances, etc., special guidance will be necessary.
-For instance, application of the criteria to metals and metal compounds is contingent on completion of an appropriate validation exercise, as provided in OECD series on Testing and Assessment No 29.

-4.1.1.7.3 Two Guidance Documents (see Annexes 9 and 10) have been prepared to cover issues such as data interpretation and the application of the criteria defined below to such groups of substances.
+To that extent, the proposal does not address aquatic pollutants for which there may be a need to consider effects beyond the aquatic environment such as the impacts on human health etc. The basis, therefore, of the identification of hazard is the aquatic toxicity of the substance, although this may be modified by further information on the degradation and bioaccumulation behaviour. - 4.1.1.7.2 While the scheme is intended to apply to all substances and mixtures, it is recognized that for some substances, e.g. metals, poorly soluble substances, etc., special guidance will be necessary.
+For instance, application of the criteria to metals and metal compounds is contingent on completion of an appropriate validation exercise, as provided in OECD series on Testing and Assessment No. 29. - [4.1.1.7.3] Two guidance documents (see Annexes 9 and 10) have been prepared to cover issues such as data interpretation and the application of the criteria defined below to such groups of substances.
 Considering the complexity of this endpoint and the breadth of the application of the system, the Guidance Documents are considered an important element in the operation of the harmonized scheme.
-(As noted above, Annex 10 is subject to validation.)

-4.1.1.7.4 Consideration has been given to existing classification systems as currently in use, including the EU Supply and Use Scheme, the revised GESAMP hazard evaluation procedure, IMO Scheme for Marine Pollutant, the European Road and Rail Transport Scheme (RID/ADR), the Canadian and US Pesticide systems and the US Land Transport Scheme.
+[(As noted above, Annex 10 is subject to validation.)] - [4.1.1.7.43] Consideration has been given to existing classification systems as currently in use, including the European Union supply and use scheme, the revised GESAMP hazard evaluation procedure, IMO scheme for marine pollutants, the European road and rail transport scheme (ADR/RID), the Canadian and United States of America pesticide systems and the United States of America land transport scheme.
 The harmonized scheme is considered suitable for use for packaged goods in both supply and use and multimodal transport schemes, and elements of it may be used for bulk land transport and bulk marine transport under MARPOL 73/78 Annex II insofar as this uses aquatic toxicity.